saransh-sharma-cloud/Linear-Regression-Assignment/README.md

 ## Contact
-Created by saransh-sharma-cloud - feel free to contact me!
+Created by saransh-sharma-cloud.Feel free to contact me!